ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/supernova/activity-topics/index.md

 * Multifaceted format
 * Any format of your own design, with your mentor’s advance approval

 The report must provide sufficient detail so that someone unfamiliar with the topic can understand the content.
-For each format, you are encouraged to incorporate a variety of ways to present your information and to use technology to create a polished presentation.
-For example, an oral report might include a PowerPoint presentation as a visual aid, or a poster presentation might include a slide show of your activity.
+For each format, you can incorporate a variety of ways to present your information and to use technology to create a polished presentation.
+For example, an oral report might include a PowerPoint presentation, or a poster presentation might include a slide show.
 Be creative.

 ### A Note About Resources